Photo Credit: Bruce Moffat

 In addition, the Society helps to determine how best to utilize the proceeds from the Salutes, including the event admission revenue, to fulfill its mandate to encourage and facilitate the education and conservation of the natural and cultural resources of Tsútswecw Provincial Park (Roderick Haig-Brown).
 For example, funding for the interpretive signage throughout the Park came from the Salute proceeds, known as the Legacy Fund.

 Another project for the Society has been the restoration of the former overflow parking lot, which began with the planting of over 1,000 tree seedlings in the spring of 2010.
+And in 2018 we added three sockeye cement statues in front of the Interpretive Cabin.

 Say “I SUPPORT WILD SALMON” by becoming a member of The Adams River Salmon Society.
 Receive updates about Society activities and concerns affecting all wild salmon including the local environment.